Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Results

 To elucidate how the macroscopic energy partitioning described above manifests within the fluid, we must isolate the internal motion from the drop's bulk translation.
 Accordingly, we define an \textit{oscillatory velocity}, $\Vosc$, as the deviation of the local velocity field $\Vtot(\bm{x},t)$ from the volume-averaged centre-of-mass velocity $\Vcm$ (i.e., $\Vosc = \Vtot - \Vcm$).

 Figure \ref{fig:waterair-uin_comp} presents the evolution of these internal velocities for the three initial shapes at various dimensionless times, $t^*$.
 The snapshots utilize pseudo-colour renders partitioned into two halves: the upper half depicts the radial component ($\Voscr$), whilst the lower half displays the axial component ($\Voscz$).
 The final column illustrates the drop's shape at the instant of fragmentation, where applicable.
 With the sole exception of the $(2,0), \pi$ case, all initial shapes lead to fragmentation, albeit at varying times.
+Since axisymmetric simulations cannot reproduce three-dimensional fragmentation morphologies or yield reliable absolute breakup times, the final-column snapshots and $t^*_\mathit{frag}$ values are retained solely to illustrate the \emph{relative} differences in deformation outcome across cases; because every case is subject to the same axisymmetric limitation, the relative ordering of outcomes remains meaningful.
 The subsequent analysis focuses on the qualitative evolution of these internal flow patterns and their deviation from the spherical reference case.

 For the $(2,0)$ mode, a striking difference in behaviour is observed between the two initial shapes.
 Although \cid{WA20} is aerodynamically favourable—experiencing lower initial drag as noted in the macroscopic analysis—it exhibits significantly larger oscillatory velocities compared to the $\pi$ phase.
 This apparent contradiction is resolved by considering the local pressure distribution rather than the net drag.
 Analytical descriptions of impulsive deformation \citep{Villermaux2009,Kulkarni2014,parikThresholdDropFragmentation2025} indicate that radial expansion is driven by the pressure difference between the upstream pole and the periphery.
 The prolate \cid{WA20} shape possesses a high curvature at the stagnation point (pole) and low curvature at the periphery, significantly enhancing this pressure gradient relative to the spherical or oblate cases.
 This geometric advantage allows the $(2,0)$ mode to channel a larger fraction of the aerodynamic work into internal flow, driving strong deformation despite the lower global drag.
 Conversely, \cid{WA2P} displays the lowest internal velocity magnitudes of all cases and notably fails to fragment.